stepchowfun/toast/README.md

 Running tasks in containers helps with reproducibility.
 If a Bake task works on your machine, it'll work on your teammate's machine too.
 You don't have to worry about ensuring everyone has the same versions of all the tools and dependencies.

-Here are some reasons to use Bake on top of vanilla Docker:
+Here are two reasons to use Bake on top of vanilla Docker:

 - Bake allows you to define an arbitrary directed acyclic graph (DAG) of **tasks** and **dependencies**.
+You can define tasks for installing dependencies, building the application, running tests, linting, deploying, etc.
-- Bake supports **remote caching** of intermediate tasks.
+- Bake supports **remote caching** of tasks.
 You don't have to manually build and distribute a Docker image with pre-installed tools, libraries, etc. Just define a Bake task which installs those things, and let Bake take care of distributing the resulting image and rebuilding it when necessary.
-- Bake supports **non-cacheable tasks**, such as publishing a library or deploying an application.
-You can invoke these tasks with secrets like API keys without worrying about them being persisted or shared.
+You can also have non-cacheable tasks for actions which are not [idempotent](https://en.wikipedia.org/wiki/Idempotence).

 Bake has no knowledge of specific programming languages or frameworks.
 You might use Bake with another build system like [Bazel](https://bazel.build/) or [Buck](https://buckbuild.com/) to perform language-specific build tasks.